TrentonZero/trentonzero.github.io/_posts/2021-11-25-a-thanksgiving-post.md

 It would be a disaster to home school and fail to retain summer break.

 Thanksgiving.
 Thanksgiving was made permanent by Lincoln in the midst of the Civil War, if Twitter can be believed.
-Everything is America is new, or at least newer than it appears.
+Everything in America is new, or at least newer than it appears.
 Yet, Thanksgiving feels eternal, even sempiternal.

 The Christian vision of time, of course, at its most fundamental, is teleological.
 There will be an end of the age, and an end of time, when everything has culminated.
 But, the Church awaits that end in cyclic time, the birth and suffering and death and resurrection of Christ repeated and repeated and repeated in the hope and expectation that, with enough lathering, we will put on Christ.